 Who Does My Auto Insurance Policy Cover?

-Who-is-covered on my auto insurance policyFewer questions are as confusing and come up as often as this question on who is covered by an auto insurance policy.
+Posted on Sep 30, 2015Fewer questions are as confusing and come up as often as this question on who is covered by an auto insurance policy.
 The best answer might be to call us or a local insurance agency in your state to ask questions about your specific situation.
 Because types of car insurance and state rules vary so much, answers found on the Internet often seem complex and contradictory.
 We will explain who is covered by typical auto policies and give some common examples.
 Of course, we are also eager to answer your specific questions by phone or email.

 Who is Covered on Typical Car Insurance Policies?